llpilla/study-load-balancing/README.md

 **Basic steps**

-1. Run `python3 complete_example.py` and try to understand its results.
+0. Run `python3 complete_example.py` and try to understand its results.
 Check how to write code to use this simple load balancing simulator.

+1. Run experiments with the available algorithms for small and large numbers of tasks and resources and compare their performance.

 2. Focus on the list scheduling algorithm (*list\_scheduler*).
-Try to create an adversary scenario that leads to a schedule that is (*2 - 1/m*) from the optimal for *m=2* and *m=3* resources.
+Try to create an adversary (i.e., worst-case) scenario that leads to a schedule that is (*2 - 1/m*) from the optimal for *m=2* and *m=3* resources.
+For instance, if the optimal schedule on two resources has a makespan equal to 10, then the worst-case schedule by the list scheduling algorithm should result in a makespan equal to *10x(2-1/2)=15*.
+Experiment with small numbers of tasks and small loads for a better result.

 3. Write the Largest Processing Time (LPT) list scheduling algorithm (complete function *lpt* in [the schedulers file](simulator/schedulers.py)).
 Check if it passes the test in [the unitary tests' file](unitary_tests/test_other_schedulers.py).
-Compare how LPT performs for the adversary case of the basic list scheduler.
+Compare how LPT performs for the adversary case of the basic list scheduler from step 2.

-4. Run experiments the basic list scheduler and the LPT policy with tens or hundreds of tasks and resources.
+4. Run experiments the basic list scheduler and the LPT policy with small and large numbers of tasks and resources.
+Analyze how similarly or differently they behave in the different scenarios.

 5. Write the LPT algorithm with an additional restriction on the maximum number of tasks per resource (complete function *lpt\_with\_limits*).
 Check if it passes the test in the unitary tests' file.

 6. Compare how this new LPT algorithm performs compared with its original code for increasingly restrictive scenarios.
+Show a situation where their makespans differ significantly for the same set of tasks and resources.

 **Additional challenge**

 7. Focus on the LPT algorithm.
 Try to create an adversary scenario that leads to a schedule that is (*4/3 - 1/3m*) from the optimal for *m=3* resources.

 8. Write the list scheduling algorithm for uniform resources (complete function *list\_scheduler\_for\_uniform\_resources*).
 Check if it passes the test in the unitary tests' file.
+Describe your solution and show how it performs for one scenario of your choice.